wiseman-timelord/Image-Gradio-Gguf/README.md

 ### Requirements:
 - Operating System - Deepseek assesed this as Windows 10-11, however I am testing on Windows 10 22h2.
 - Python - Deepseek assesed this as Python versions 3.11-3.13, however I am testing on Python 3.12.
-- Graphics- Testing on Vulkan 1.3 card with newer driver.
+- Graphics- Testing on Vulkan 1.3 card with 1.4 driver.
 Also its a min DirectX 11.1 GPU for gradio/pyqt6 (browser interface).
 - Processor - Detecting/supporting, SSE, SSE2, SSE3, SSSE3, SSE4.1, SSE4.2, AVX, AVX2, AVX512, F16C, FMA, architecture features.
 Testing upon Zen 2 with AOCL installed.
 - Libraries - Required libraries is handled by the installer script, but they include both, Llama.Cpp and Stable Diffusion.
 - Building - VS 2022 C++, specifically the Desktop Build Tools including CMake.
 Additionally the Vulkan 1.4 SDK.
 Additionally Windows 10/11 SDK relevant to your os version.